Aaron98990/ways-of-the-game/advantage.md

 > - allows play to continue when an offense occurs and the non-offending team will benefit from the advantage, and penalises the offense if the anticipated advantage does not ensue at that time or within a few seconds
 > - Law 5.3 Power and duties

-The referee has the power to play advantage.
-This is an extension of Law 9.1 as the ball is not of play until the "play has been stopped by the referee".
-If the ball has "wholly passed over the goal line or touchline" or "touches a match official, remains on the field of play, and meets one of the conditions" - advantage cannot be played.
+The referee has the power to play advantage whenever they want as the ball is not out of play until the referee stops play.
+This is why referees do not immediately blow their whistle for an offense.

+> The ball is out of play when:
+> - [...]
+> - play has been stopped by the referee
+> - Law 9.1 Ball out of play

-"penalizing the offense if the anticipated advantage does not ensue ... within a few seconds." is also a skill.
-Just because a team maintains possession of the ball (e.g. the ball is played away from goal) or takes a shot at goal (e.g. foul causes player to be off balance) does not necessarily mean that the advantaage ensued. **Don't make it complicated: If anyone from the team of the offended player wants the free kick rather than advantage, the referee should stop play.**
+Just because a team maintains possession of the ball (e.g. the ball is played away from goal) or takes a shot at goal (e.g. foul causes player to be off balance) does not necessarily mean that the advantaage ensued.
+But In higher levels of the game, not stopping the flow of the game is important to players so although it looks like advantage did not ensue, the players prefer it. **Don't make it complicated: If anyone from the team of the offended player wants the free kick rather than advantage, the referee should stop play.**
 - [The foul should of been brought back as advantage never materializes - they lose possession immediately.](https://youtu.be/5OJfbYQtKtk?t=4745)
 - [The foul should of been brought back as advantage never materializes - the ball goes away from goal.](https://youtu.be/xqQqe-LwWXc?t=866)

-If a foul by the defending team occurs in the penalty area and after a couple a seconds a goal is not scored (even if there is a shot on goal), a penalty kicks should be awarded.
-Goals are scored from penalty kicks 70% of time while goals are scored from shots in the penalty area about 15% of the time.
-The non-offending team will benefit from the penalty kick than the advantage.

 **If there is an injury due to an offense which the referee did not stop play for advantage, the referee should stop play when the offended player's team loses possession rather than having their team play short due to no fault of their own.**
 - [The referee should stop play when the offending team gained possession.](https://youtu.be/eFxYX4x1za0?feature=shared&t=790)

-Please note the wording "allows play to continue when an offense occurs".
-This means advantage can be applied not just to fouls but to any offense in the Laws of the Game.
+Advantage can be applied not just to fouls but to any offense in the Laws of the Game.
 - [Advantage played on an offside offense.](https://youtu.be/DMmK4XW0UPc?&t=188)

-> The ball is out of play when:
-> - it has wholly passed over the goal line or touchline on the ground or in the air
-> - play has been stopped by the referee
-> - it touches a match official, remains on the field of play and:
->   - a team starts a promising attack or
->   - the ball goes directly into the goal or
->   - the team in possession of the ball changes
->       In all these cases, play is restarted with a dropped ball.
-> - Law 9.1 Ball out of play

 Advantage cannot be used when the ball is not properly put into play from a restart.
-For example, if a player incorrectly takes a throw-in (e.g. not standing, not facing the field of play, or ball not thrown with both hands) and the ball goes to an opponent - the referee cannot play advantage.
+For example, if a player incorrectly takes a throw-in (e.g. ball not thrown with both hands) and the ball goes to an opponent - the referee cannot play advantage.

 > The referee may play advantage whenever an offense occurs but should consider the following in deciding whether to apply the advantage or stop play:
 > - the severity of the offense – if the offense warrants a sending-off, the referee must stop play and send off the player unless there is a clear opportunity to score a goal